Periodic trivial extension algebras and fractionally Calabi-Yau algebras: Introduction

 \begin{corollary}[Corollary \ref{derived closed}] Let $k$ be a perfect field.
 Then the class of twisted fractionally Calabi--Yau $k$-algebras of finite global dimension is closed under derived equivalence. \end{corollary}

-Our study motivated us to summarise various examples of fractionally Calabi--Yau algebras (of finite global dimension) from the literature.
+Our study motivated us to summarize in Section \ref{sec:eg} various examples of fractionally Calabi--Yau algebras (of finite global dimension) from the literature.
 Along the way, we give some new constructions of new fractionally Calabi--Yau algebras.
 One of them is by simply taking tensor products of fractionally Calabi--Yau algebras (Proposition \ref{prop:cydim}).
 Another one reveals yet another connection to cluster tilting theory.

 \begin{theorem}[Theorem~\ref{stable Auslander is CY}] Let $A$ be a $d$-representation-finite algebra with $\gldim A\le d$, $M$ its unique basic $d$-cluster-tilting $A$-module, and $E:=\underline{\End}_A(M)$ the stable $d$-Auslander algebra.
 Then the algebra $E$ is twisted fractionally Calabi--Yau, and so $T(E)$ is twisted periodic.
-Moreover, if $E$ is, in additional, (untwisted) fractionally Calabi--Yau, then $T(E)$ is periodic. \end{theorem}
+Moreover, if $E$ is, in addition, (untwisted) fractionally Calabi--Yau, then $T(E)$ is periodic. \end{theorem}

-Last, as an application of Theorem~\ref{main theorem}, one can find new examples of fractionally Calabi--Yau algebras by using a computer algebra system, such as \cite{QPA}, to check whether the trivial extension of a candidate algebra is periodic.
-We illustrate this by sketching a classification of fractionally Calabi--Yau incidence algebras of distributive lattices on 11 points, which leads to the discovery of new fractionally Calabi--Yau algebras.
+Lastly, as an application of Theorem~\ref{main theorem}, one can find new examples of fractionally Calabi--Yau algebras by using a computer algebra system, such as \cite{QPA}, to check whether the trivial extension of a candidate algebra is periodic.
+We illustrate this in Example \ref{11 points} by sketching a classification of fractionally Calabi--Yau incidence algebras of distributive lattices on 11 points, which leads to the discovery of new fractionally Calabi--Yau algebras.

 In view of Question~\ref{remove twist 2} and partial results such as Corollary~\ref{finite out again}, we find it natural to pose the following question.

 \begin{question} Does every (twisted) fractionally Calabi--Yau algebra of finite global dimension have a finite outer automorphism group? \end{question}